 The key to weight loss is understanding calories and their effect on weight.
 To lose 1 pound per week, you need to create a calorie deficit of 3,500 calories each week.
 This can be achieved by cutting 1,750 calories from your diet while burning an additional 1,750 through exercise.

 Working out on an elliptical machine can help with burning a significant number of calories.
 For a person who weighs 125 pounds, working out on an elliptical for just one half hour burns 270 calories.
-For a person who weighs 155 pounds, this same workout will burn 335 pounds.
+For a person who weighs 155 pounds, this same workout will burn 335 calories.
 For a person weighing 185 pounds, it burns 400 calories.
 A person weighing 200 pounds will burn 432 calories in half an hour.

 In addition to burning calories through working out, it is important to remember that diet is also an essential component.
 Monitor what you eat in order to reduce caloric intake while simultaneously increasing your intake of foods that are healthy for you.